AnimosWorkshop/Sor-Vault/Sign of Remembrance/Mechanics/Combat/Action Economy.md

 - **Assess** - Make a Nature (Intelligence), a Nature (Wisdom) or an Insight (Wisdom) check.
 Depending on your roll, understand some facts about a creature.
 You understand one fact if you pass DC 10, two facts for DC 15, or three for DC 20, and so on.
 You can learn the following facts: ^047348
     - 1 fact:
 		- Creature type and race / genus
-		- Damage weakness
+		- Damage weaknesses and armor weakness
 		- Damage resistances and immunities
     - 2 facts:
 		- Current health points percentage, in increments of 25%.
 		- Armor class
-		- Highest or lowest saving throw
+		- Highest and lowest saving throw
 	- 3 facts:
 		- Items held on person for quick draw
 - **Demoralize** - you taunt and scare a creature to the point of doubt.
 A creature within 30' that can hear you and understands a language you speak makes a Wits saving throw against your basic Intimidation (Charisma) DC or Intimidation (Strength).
 On a failed save, the first attack or Wits saving throw they make in their next turn is made with a penalty equal to third of your Intimidation modifier.
 A creature can't be demoralized twice at the same time. ^362ce9